simdsoft/xsdocs-437/README.md

 # docs-437
-The English documentation of x-studio365 IDE
+The English documentation of x-studio IDE